 Businesses are obliged to delete any personal information about consumers that they have collected upon receiving verifiable consumer requests.
 They should also direct service providers to delete any such information from their records.

 There are exceptions to this right.
-Businesses can object to delete information if it is necessary for purposes, including, but not limited to
+Businesses can object to deleting information if it is necessary for purposes, including, but not limited to

-- Complete a transaction for which the information was collected.
+- Complete a transaction for which they collected the information.

 - Detect security incidents, protect against fraudulent or illegal activity, or prosecute those responsible for that activity.